10 min read

 Quads: To increase flexibility and reduce tension in the quads, try Child’s Pose and the Crescent Lunge.

-Hamstrings: To increase flexibility and reduce tension in the hamstrings, practice the Downward Dog and Seated Angle Forward Fold.
+Hamstrings: To increase flexibility and reduce tension in the hamstrings, try Downward Dog and Seated Angle Forward Fold.

-Aside from the myriad of individual posture names, yoga comes with a number of common terms that can sometimes confuse people who are unfamiliar with the practice.
+Aside from the myriad of individual posture names, yoga comes with several common terms that can sometimes confuse people unfamiliar with the practice.

 Asana means “posture” in Sanskrit, and it is one of the eight limbs of yoga.
-All of the yoga asanas are meant to be comfortable and steady, according to the Yoga Sutras.
+According to the Yoga Sutras, all the yoga asanas intend to be comfortable and steady.

 Chakra means “circle” or “spinning wheel.”
 We each have seven chakras that run the length of our spine and make up our main energy channel.